aluxian/aluxian.com/README.md

 	rhc set-env NODE_ENV=production --app $appname

 Where $appname is the name of your application.
-This was due to the pre_start_nodejs-0.10 script not running on a restart.
+This was due to the pre_start_nodejs script not running on a restart.

 The easiest way is to use the following command, make sure that you run 'gem update rhc' first so that you have the newest version: